Emergency Light Testing

 We recommend booking in one of our lighting engineers to visit your premises once a year to test all emergency lighting appropriately and to make sure it adheres to the British standard.

-To conduct this test, your ECMS engineer will implement a mains power failure on your normal lighting which will initiate your emergency lighting system through a battery supply.
+To conduct this test, our engineer will implement a mains power failure on your normal lighting which will initiate your emergency lighting system through a battery supply.

 Once power is restored, the tester must re-check the entire building’s system again.